 - Turbidity barriers should not be used to reduce the conveyance capacity of the channel.

-- Barriers can be installed on the banks of a waterway only the water levels could get to that height.
+- Barriers can be installed on the banks of a waterway only if the water levels could get to that height.

 Turbidity Barrier Material and Installation Costs

-A turbidity barrier can be purchased at an affordable price, considering the fines you could receive by violating EPA's Clean Water Act.
+A turbidity barrier can be purchased at an affordable price, considering the fines you could receive by violating the EPA's Clean Water Act.
 The cost of the material will vary widely depending on the type of barrier being procured.
-There are different types of barriers that will be needed and will depend on the size, application and amount of soils being discharged into the water body.
+There are different types of barriers that will be needed and will depend on the size, application, and amount of soil being discharged into the water body.
 At an average cost, turbidity barriers can be obtained at about $550 for a 5' x 50' barrier.
 Higher prices can be obtained in more specialized curtains and materials used to manufacture it.

 Installation prices will also range based on factors affecting installation.
 A good number that you can use to estimate the procurement and installation is about $8.25 per linear foot.